unfoldingWord-dev/Unlocked-Bible-Notes-Info/docs/tagging.rst

-The tagging Features in the Notes
+The Tagging Features in the Notes
 =================================

 The UBN is composed in markdown language, which uses tags beginning with the hashtag (#), also called  the pound sign.
 In addition to the current inventory of tags for the UBN project, anyone is free to propose more tags.
 Any manager-reviser will have the authority to accept or reject such requests.